highchair/pps_propdb/README.md

 ## Description
 A custom WordPress child theme, created for the Providence Preservation Society.
+This theme is used with custom post types to support a Guide to Providence Architecture.

 ## Requirements